Note: Click each tab for the next page.

 C. VEHICLE

-1. Fire: An automobile fire is a very difficult problem because of the extensive
+1. Fire: An automobile fire is a very difficult problem because of the extensive damage that usually results.
+However, in many cases it is

-even When the failure was within the fuel system.
-Engineering consulting in the case of
+possible to locate the cause even When the failure was within the fuel system.
+Engineering consulting in the case of auto fires should be

-not be involved in those cases where arson is strongly suspected.
+limited, because the loss is usually small.
+An engineer need not be involved in those cases where arson is strongly suspected.

-2. Collisions: Depending on their severity and magnitude, most collisions certainly
+2. Collisions: Depending on their severity and magnitude, most collisions certainly involve an engineer at the earliest possible date.
+An

-of vehicle collisions and auto reconstruction can estimate vehicle velocities from skid
+engineer skilled in the mechanics of vehicle collisions and auto reconstruction can estimate vehicle velocities from skid marks, distances

-headlight, brake light, or turn light was on or off at time of impact.
-Depending upon
+thrown or skidded from impact, and other data.
+He can tell if a headlight, brake light, or turn light was on or off at time of impact.

-the validity of the data, it is also possible to reconstruct the events prior to the
+Depending upon the validity of the data, it is also possible to reconstruct the events prior to the accident.
+This work can sometimes be very costly,

-numerous calculations, and sometimes special on-scene or laboratory testing.
+involving on-scene measurements, numerous calculations, and sometimes special on-scene or laboratory testing.

 D. STRUCTURAL

-Besides the structural damages resulting from storms or fire, all kinds of structural
+Besides the structural damages resulting from storms or fire, all kinds of structural or foundation problems can develop from poor

-construction can also cause settling and slab problems if geotechnical investigation was
+construction or design.
+Poor construction can also cause settling and slab problems if geotechnical investigation was inadequate or not

-inadequate or not conducted at all prior to building.
-Structural problems can and do include
+conducted at all prior to building.
+Structural problems can and do include residential, commercial, civil, marine, space and aviation

-precipitated the failure.
-Unfortunately, when policies are written, design or construction
+Unfortunately, when policies are written, design or construction problems often exist at that time.

 E. OTHER DAMAGES

-the following could be included in one or more of the categories discussed previously.
+This category covers all those other things that happen including unplanned events or accidents.
+Perhaps an example listing is appropriate with the understanding that some of the following could be included in one or more of the categories discussed previously.

-The following list of accidents, while not all-inclusive, points out instances when the
+The following list of accidents, while not all-inclusive, points out instances when the use of an engineer should be considered:

 1. Material handling, dropped equipment, broken or failure of lifting equipment.